-- We believe that the Torah is a revelation of the righteousness of God and a description (upon which the rest of Scripture builds) of the lifestyle of the redeemed community.
+- We believe that the Torah is a revelation of God’s righteousness and a description of the lifestyle of the redeemed community upon which the rest of Scripture builds.
+This includes God’s design for marriage between one man and one woman, which forms the basis for His design for the family.
 (Matthew 5:17-19; 2 Timothy 3:16-17)

 In early 2019, we were accepted into membership in the International Alliance of Messianic Congregations and Synagogues (IAMCS).
 The IAMCS is a branch of the Messianic Jewish Alliance of America (MJAA), and the largest association of Messianic congregations in the world.